bennieboj/BlishHud-Mounts/README.md

 Recent releases moved to in-Blish-HUD repository: https://blishhud.com/docs/user/installing-modules.

 ## Credits
+Code:
 - [Manlaan](https://github.com/manlaan) for the original implementation with only icons and mounts.

+Art resources (see resources/user-provided folder):
 - Ghost for the original transparant mount art for Raptor, Springer, Skimmer, Jackal, Griffon, Roller Beetle, Skyscale and Warclaw (taken from https://github.com/Friendly0Fire/GW2Radial/blob/master/readme.md with FriendlyFire's permission.)
 - Vixen for the transparant mount art for Siege Turtle.
-- maanlichtje for the new transparant mount art, both colored and white with and without outline (see resources folder).
+- maanlichtje for the transparant mount art, both colored and white with and without outline.
+- dingus179 for the transparant mastery icons